 website for information about opening hours and temporary closures that may affect service provision.

-South Korean telephone numbers cannot be called from within the DPRK.
+South Korean telephone numbers can't be called from within the DPRK.

 Alternatively, the Swedish Embassy in Pyongyang may be able to assist you.